Are There Zombie Viruses — Like The 1918 Flu — Thawing In The Permafrost?

 But is there actually any evidence that these deadly viruses could survive a "gentle thaw" and then start a new outbreak?

-To figure that out, I headed up to the top of the world, where Zac Peterson was last summer, to see exactly what type of creatures — and diseases — are hiding in the permafrost.
+To figure that out, I headed up to the top of the world, where Zac Peterson spent his summer, to see exactly what type of creatures — and diseases — are hiding in the permafrost.

 I was not disappointed.

-Note: Editor's note: There has been speculation in the media and via Twitter that DNA fragments of the now-defunct 1918 flu pathogen could be preserved under the permafrost and might pose a potential threat to humans if the warming Earth continues to melt layers of frozen soil.
-A couple of years ago, NPR investigated that question: Could this pathogen — and others — be revived?
-A version of this story originally ran in January 2018.